sangeeth-606/outbound/README.md

 - WebRTC for low-latency streaming

 ### AI-Powered Summaries
-- OpenAI GPT-3.5-turbo for call summarization
+- Groq Llama-3.1-70b-versatile for call summarization
 - Context-aware prompts for warm transfer scenarios
 - Fallback summaries if AI service is unavailable